VAT in the Netherlands: Rates, Registration, and Compliance Guidelines

 EC Sales List

-All taxable persons making intra-EU sales should submit a recapitulative statement, also known as an EC Sales List (ESL).
+All taxable persons making intra-EU sales must submit a recapitulative statement, also known as an EC Sales List (ESL) or ICP declaration.
 The ESL contains specific data on EU VAT-registered customers and information on the total value of supplies made to these customers during the reporting period.

 The ESLs are submitted electronically to the Central Liaison Office by the last day of the month following the reporting period.
 Whether monthly or quarterly ESLs are required depends on the turnover from intra-community sales of goods.
-If the turnover in the previous four months is more than EUR 50,000, then monthly ESLs are required.
+If the turnover in the previous four months exceeds EUR 50,000, then monthly ESLs are necessary.
 Those whose turnover remains below EUR 50,000 may submit quarterly ESLs.

-Regarding the Intra-community sales of services, quarterly ESLs are mandatory, regardless of the reporting frequency of the intra-community sales of goods.
+Regarding intra-community sales of services, quarterly ESLs are mandatory, regardless of the reporting frequency for intra-community sales of goods.

 Digital Reporting